(Last Update: 02/11/2025)

 Latex is derived from the sap of the rubber tree (Hevea brasiliensis) and is known for its resilience, durability, and natural elasticity.
 Two main types of latex are used in the mattress: natural and synthetic.

 Natural latex is made from 100% natural rubber tree sap and processed using the Dunlop or Talalay method.
-Latex is eco-friendly, hypoallergenic, and biodegradable, making it a popular choice for eco-conscious consumers.
+Latex is eco-friendly, hypoallergenic, and biodegradable.

-On the other hand, synthetic latex is made from latex and synthetic materials, such as styrene-butadiene rubber (SBR).
-Synthetic latex is less expensive than latex but may provide a different level of support, durability, and breathability than its natural counterpart.
+Conversely, synthetic latex is made from latex and synthetic materials, such as styrene-butadiene rubber (SBR).
+It is less expensive than latex but may provide a different level of support, durability, and breathability than its natural counterpart.

 Latex mattresses, made from rubber trees, are celebrated for their durability and support.